FV101 Scorpion

-The FV101 Scorpion is a British armoured reconnaissance vehicle, and also a light tank.
+The FV101 Scorpion is a British armoured reconnaissance vehicle and light tank.
 It was the lead vehicle and the fire support type in the Combat Vehicle Reconnaissance (Tracked), CVR(T), family of seven armoured vehicles.
 Manufactured by Alvis, it was introduced into service with the British Army in 1973 and was withdrawn in 1994.
-More than 3,000 were produced and used as a reconnaissance vehicle or a light tank.
+More than 3,000 were produced and used as reconnaissance vehicles or light tanks.

-It holds the Guinness world record for the fastest production tank; recorded doing 82.23 km/h at the QinetiQ vehicle test track, Chertsey, Surrey, on 26 January 2002.
+It held the Guinness world record for the fastest production tank, recorded doing 82.23 km/h at the QinetiQ vehicle test track in Chertsey, Surrey, on 26 January 2002.

 History

-The Alvis Scorpion was developed to meet a British Army requirement for the Combat Vehicle Reconnaissance (Tracked) or CVR(T).
+The CVR(T) family of vehicles came from a British Army requirement for an armoured fighting vehicle that could be rapidly airlifted to trouble spots.
+The Armoured Vehicle Reconnaissance was supposed to carry both a gun and an anti-tank missile but it was not possible to design an air portable vehicle to the specification.
+The limits on both size and weight led to the use of aluminium alloy for the hull and an adapted car engine for propulsion.
+The anti-tank capability was given to a dedicated vehicle, Striker, while what became Scorpion would use a 76 mm gun in the fire support role.

 In 1967, Alvis was awarded the contract to produce 30 CVR(T) prototypes.
 Vehicles P1–P17, the Scorpion prototypes, were delivered on time and within the budget.
 After extensive hot and cold weather trials in Norway, Australia, Abu Dhabi and Canada, the Scorpion was accepted by the British Army in May 1970, with a contract for 275, which later rose to 313 vehicles.
-The first production vehicles were completed in 1972 and the first British regiment to be equipped with the Scorpion was the Blues and Royals of the Household Cavalry in 1973.
+The first production vehicles were completed in 1972 and the first British regiment to be equipped with the Scorpion were the Blues and Royals of the Household Cavalry in 1973.

 Alvis built more than 3,000 Scorpion vehicles for the British Army, Royal Air Force Regiment and the export market.
 All of the CVR(T) vehicles were to be air-portable; and two Scorpions could be carried in a Lockheed C-130 Hercules.
 Another requirement of the CVR(T) project was the low ground pressure, similar to that of a soldier on foot; this would serve it well in the boggy conditions of the Falklands War.